 The South East Texas Regional Planning Commission is dependent on federal and state funding, which can vary widely from year to year.
 The federal economic condition and federal budget deficits can impact the reauthorization of funds available to local governments.
 In August 2011, Congress passed the Budget Control Act of 2011 (Public Law 112-25) to limit federal spending and reduce the national debt.
 To enforce annual spending limits, that law requires across-the-board funding reductions to almost every federal program, project, and activity through a process called "sequestration."
 As a consequence, all federal agencies had to implement funding cuts, which began in fiscal year 2013 (FY2013).
-The congressional budget office (CBO) required to report on whether appropriations enacted for a fiscal year have exceeded the statutory caps on discretionary funding.
-The CBO estimated caps had not been exceeded and a sequestration was not required for 2018.
-Finally, in August and September of 2017 the Southeast Texas region took a direct hit from Hurricane Harvey.
-SETRPC received disaster relief funding through the Federal Emergency Management Agency during this fiscal year and expects to receive additional funding in fiscal year 2019.
+The congressional budget office (CBO) is required to report on whether appropriations enacted for a fiscal year have exceeded the statutory caps on discretionary funding.
+The CBO estimated caps had not been exceeded and a sequestration was not required for 2019.